teambrackets/harvardhealthblog-datascraper/README.md

 # harvardhealthblog-datascraper
-This is the python code for extracting the security advisories data from Howards Health Blog specifically
+This is the python code to scrape the medical data from Harvard's Health Blog.

 Run all code in series wrna code nhi chalinga na data milinga

 follow these simple steps:
-1. Run article_link_scrapper.py: scrapes all link which we have to scrape remober removing duplicates as real values are around 2900 and the value are repeated
+1. Run article_link_scraper.py: this code crapes all the link which we have to scrape and also removes duplicates.
 2. Run data_scrapper_from_links.py: this code scrapes the data from the links in .csv file save all articles seperately in designated directory.
-Make sure you removed dupilactes from the .csv file eairlier.
-Afterwards you have to compile all the text in one file code given in next file
+Make sure you have removed the dupilcates from the .csv file earlier.
-3. Run compiler.py: this code compiles all .txt file in the directory which we have scraped and you are done with the data you have scrapped the haward blog for health.
+3. Run compiler.py: this code compiles all .txt file in the directory which we have scraped and finally you have gotten the data.

-Now you should have gotten the data.